GEMScienceTools/oq-mbtk/docsrc/contents/wkf.rst

 ********************
 Though most of the tools we use in model construction are in python, some steps are executed in `Julia <https://julialang.org/>`_ using the `PSHAModelBuilder <https://github.com/GEMScienceTools/PSHAModelBuilder>`_ tools.
 We use this for the boxcounting, Gaussian smoothing, and rate distribution steps, because these steps are particularly intensive and Julia makes the process more efficient.
 See `the PSHAModelBuilder Github <https://github.com/GEMScienceTools/PSHAModelBuilder>`_  for details on setup.

 In general, the components of the workflow are designed so that they can be run directly in a terminal.
 In the examples below, we use a jupyter notebook and the python ``subprocess`` module to run the commands.
 To instead run from terminal, use the cmd output directly.
 You can see that most of these calls are to the wkf module specifically, but in many cases these functions are wrappers to other functions within the mbt or elsewhere in the mbtk.
-You can use ``oqm wkf -h`` to see the available functions within the wkf and ``oqm wkf subcmd --help`` to see the input parameters for each function.
+You can use ``oqm wkf -h`` to see the available functions within the wkf and ``oqm wkf <subcmd_name> --help`` to see the input parameters for each function.

-If you are running in a jupyter notebook, we suggest setting up as below, using ``os`` to manage paths and specifying the locations of the wkf tools (and Julia when using Windows):
+If you are running in a jupyter notebook, we suggest setting up as below, using tools in the package ``os`` or ``pathlib`` to manage paths and specifying the locations of the wkf tools (and Julia when using Windows):

 .. code-block:: python